nidhiii112/FaceDetection_App/README.md

 # FaceDetection_App

-This Application is Face Detection that can detect your face and determine the percentage of your smile
+This Application is Face Detection that can detect your face and determine the percentage of your smile.

 ![icon233](https://user-images.githubusercontent.com/117963273/230189775-edf34353-c07e-41aa-b26a-19a7d2b218d6.png)